The $15 Billion Signal From the Pentagon

 The scale of the shift is hard to overstate.
 Global defense spending is projected to exceed $2.6 trillion in 2026, the largest peacetime military outlay ever recorded[3].
 For the first time since NATO adopted the 2% GDP guideline in 2014, all 32 member states are expected to meet or surpass that target, with collective European and Canadian defense expenditure reaching 2.27% of GDP after a 15.9% year-over-year surge in allied budgets[4].
 That kind of coordinated spending reshapes supply chains, accelerates procurement cycles, and puts a premium on the companies already delivering.

-VisionWave Holdings (NASDAQ: VWAV) recently provided an operational update confirming that C.M.
-Composite Materials, an Israeli manufacturer of advanced aerospace composite components based in Modi'in, continues manufacturing without interruption during wartime conditions.
-C.M. holds a formal designation as an "Essential Facility" under Israel's Emergency Labor Services Law, authorizing continued production during periods of national emergency.
-Production activities, employee transportation, and manufacturing schedules remain in place in accordance with government safety directives.
+VisionWave introduced the VARAN Unmanned Ground Vehicle platform, designed for surveillance, logistics, and security missions, and announced the PS500000 autonomous ground vehicle program.
+Through its wholly owned subsidiary Solar Drone Ltd., the company advanced multiple UAV initiatives including international discussions regarding wildfire mitigation, infrastructure monitoring, and environmental protection.
+Solar Drone was selected to participate in Abu Dhabi Sustainability Week 2026.

+The company unveiled its ARGUS AI-driven counter-drone system designed to detect and analyze aerial threats using RF-based sensing technologies.
+VisionWave conducted pilot programs and live demonstrations with defense partners and announced collaboration with SaverOne to integrate RF-based detection into defense systems.
+The company also announced its intention to pursue a multi-patent portfolio associated with the ARGUS counter-drone initiative.

-The company has entered into definitive agreements to acquire a 51% controlling stake in C.M.
-Composite Materials, a certified aerospace manufacturer whose structural composite assemblies are utilized in Israel's multi-layer missile defense architecture including Iron Dome and the Barak 8 long-range air defense system developed jointly by Israel Aerospace Industries and India's Defense Research and Development Organization.
-An independent valuation prepared by BDO Consulting Group placed C.M. at $50 million, with the company reporting approximately $17.3 million in revenue and $3.0 million in net income before tax under IFRS standards for fiscal year 2025.
+VisionWave entered into a definitive agreement to acquire a 51% controlling stake in C.M.
+Composite Materials, a certified Israeli manufacturer specializing in aerospace-grade composite materials whose structural assemblies are embedded in Israel's multi-layer missile defense architecture including Iron Dome and the Barak 8 long-range air defense system developed jointly by Israel Aerospace Industries and India's Defense Research and Development Organization.
+C.M. signed a memorandum of understanding regarding the German defense market through the Bundeswehr and is advancing joint venture discussions in India through FBM Technologies.

-The company recently closed a $20 million senior financing to support general corporate purposes, working capital, and strategic initiatives.
-VisionWave has also executed a $10 million Statement of Work for the development of qSpeed-Mine, a cryptocurrency mining acceleration platform built on the company's QuantumSpeed computational acceleration engine.
-The milestone-based SOW spans approximately 32 weeks, with full revenue structured for recognition during calendar year 2026.

-"This is about extracting materially more value from the infrastructure that already exists," said Dr. Danny Rittman, Chief Technology Officer of VisionWave.
-"The goal of QuantumSpeed is to improve system-level efficiency by optimizing how work is coordinated and executed at scale, which directly impacts unit economics without changing cryptographic assumptions."

 CONTINUED… Read this and more on VisionWave at: https://usanewsgroup.com/2025/09/11/the-ai-defense-technology-developments-potentially-relevant-in-2025-26/